Natural Bridge State Park

-Once owned by Thomas Jefferson this beautiful 215-foot tall Natural Bridge is a limestone gorge carved out by Cedar Creek.
+Once owned by Thomas Jefferson, this beautiful 215ft tall Natural Bridge is a limestone gorge carved out by Cedar Creek.

 6477 S Lee Hwy, Natural Bridge, VA 24578